KnhPhSn/Ticket-IQ/README.md

 # Ticket IQ: AI Ticket Management System

-An intelligent full-stack web application that revolutionizes support ticket management with AI-powered analysis and real-time collaboration.
-Built with React.js frontend and Node.js backend, the system automatically analyzes incoming tickets using Google's Gemini AI to determine priority levels, generate summaries, and provide helpful resources for efficient resolution.
+A modern full-stack web application designed to streamline support ticket management with AI-powered analysis and real-time collaboration.
+Built with a React.js frontend and Node.js backend, the system automatically analyzes incoming tickets using Google's Gemini AI to determine priority levels, generate summaries, and provide helpful resources for efficient resolution.

 <div align="center">